 Flashy ‘gaming’ monitors may be all the rage among the youth these days, but sometimes you just want a nice 27in monitor without all the bells, whistles and LED light shows that often accompany them.
 Fortunately, the catchily-named Philips 273V5LHAB is one such monitor, and it’s about as plain and straightforward as they come.

 I mean that in the best possible way, of course, and while this 27in, 60Hz TN panel does come with a few caveats – its 1920×1080 resolution being its prime flaw – even I can’t argue with how much it costs.
 Priced at just £154, this is an absolute bargain of a big screen, and would suit most people just fine if size matters more than the number of pixels on show.
+Let’s see if it’s got the chops to break into our best gaming monitor list.

 I was a bit skeptical about its image quality when I first turned it on, as initially the 273V5LHAB’s brightness and contrast levels seemed completely up the spout.
 Everything looked washed out and had a sickly white sheen to it, but luckily things started to settle down once it had a bit of time to warm up.